gergelyke/gergelyke.github.io/src/source/_posts/what-is-new-in-nodejs-9.md

 The problem with this approach is that even a typo fix would cause a SemVer major change.
 And it gets even worse when you want to fix a misleading error message.
 To solve the issue, the Node.js core started to assign static error messages to errors.
 You can check them out on the [errors docs page](https://nodejs.org/api/errors.html#errors_node_js_error_codes).

-The prevouis example can be rewritten the following way:
+The previous example can be rewritten the following way:

 ```javascript
 if (err.code === 'ERR_HTTP_HEADERS_SENT') {